By CarPreview staff

-The turbo three would be borrowed from the GR version of the subcompact Yaris hatchback Toyota sells overseas.
+The turbo three-cylinder would be borrowed from the GR version of the subcompact Yaris hatchback Toyota sells overseas.
 Output would likely mirror the standard GR Yaris’s 257 horsepower and 265 pound-feet of torque.
 Or Toyota could dial it up to the 268 horsepower and 273 pound-feet of the limited-edition GR Yaris.
 The hot-rod Yaris comes with AWD, which might also make its way to a GR Corolla.
 A six-speed manual transmission is probable, with some type of automatic possible, too.

-Otherwise, the ’21 Corolla L, LE, and XLE sedans will return with a 1.8-liter four-cylinder with a low-for-the-class 139 horsepower and 126 pound-feet of torque (think of torque as the force that gets a vehicle moving, horsepower as the energy that keeps it moving).
-The ’21 SE and XSE versions of both the sedan and hatchback will reprise a 2.0-liter four-cylinder with 168 horsepower and 151 pound-feet of torque.
+Otherwise, the ’21 Corolla L, LE, and XLE sedans return with a 1.8-liter four-cylinder with a low-for-the-class 139 horsepower and 126 pound-feet of torque (think of torque as the force that gets a vehicle moving, horsepower as the energy that keeps it moving).
+The ’21 SE and XSE versions of both the sedan and hatchback reprise a 2.0-liter four-cylinder with 168 horsepower and 151 pound-feet of torque.

-Toyota programs the CVT to simulate a conventional automatic transmission’s gear changes.
+A CVT performs the duties of a conventional automatic but without stepped gear ratios.
+Toyota programs this one to simulate a conventional automatic’s gear changes.
 It also gives the CVT used in all SE, Nightshade, and XSE models a physical first gear to promote livelier acceleration away from a stop.
 Those models also get steering-wheel paddle shifters that enable the driver to simulate manual-type gear control.

 Neither carryover Corolla engine provides much excitement; the 1.8-liter in particular boarders on underpowered in anything but gentle everyday cruising.
 And the verve lost to the fuel economy oriented CVT hardly helps.
 Sport-minded drivers should consider manual transmission for the most satisfying results.